-1. State Penalties
+Section 11-1.
+State Penalties.

-- a.
-A person who intentionally violates any provision of Section I.C or I.E of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500. - b.
-A person who intentionally violates any provision of Section I.C or I.E of this Ordinance is subject to a fine in the amount of not less than \$1,001 and not more than \$5,000. - c.
-A person who intentionally makes a false report alleging a violation of Section I.C or I.E of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.
+- 1) A person who intentionally violates any provision of Articles 2 or 4 of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.00. - 2) A person who intentionally violates any provision of Articles 2 or 4 of this Ordinance is subject to a fine in the amount of not less than \$1,001.00 and not more than \$5,000.00. - 3) A person who intentionally makes a false report alleging a violation of Articles 2 or 4 of this Ordinance may be punished by a term of incarceration in a penal institution other than a penitentiary for a period of not more than 364 days, and/or may be fined in an amount not to exceed \$2,500.00

-2. Administrative Penalties
+Section 11-2.
+Administrative Penalties.

-- a.
-In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of the Ethics Section of this code, may be subject to removal from office, discipline, or discharge by the County. - b.
-A violation of the Ethics Section of this code by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
-The County Administrator shall inform the Committee of any substantiated violation and disciplinary action taken within a reasonable time. - c.
-Any Board Member who violates any provision of the Ethics Section of this code may be subject to: - i.
-Public censure, written by the Chair of the Ethics & Oversight Committee and subject to review by the Committee. - ii.
-Loss of committee assignment.
+1) In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of this Ordinance, may be subject

+- to removal from office, discipline, or discharge by the County. - 2) A violation of this Ordinance by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
+The County Administrator shall inform the Committee of any substantiated violation and disciplinary action taken within a reasonable time. - 3) Any Board Member who violates any provision of this Ordinance may be subject to censure by the County Board.